kian98/ksniffer/README.md

 # KSniffer

-KSniffer is a packet analyzer based on WinPcap (WinPcap lib is in the folder "Wdpcap");
+KSniffer is a packet analyzer based on WinPcap (WinPcap lib is in the folder "WpdPack");

 ## KSniffer can